DataJuggler/TransparencyMaker/README.md

 # Drawing Lines
 You can draw lines to hide pixels along a line, or you can draw lines of a specific color.

+Coming Soon.
+I am going to Thansgiving lunch with a friend.